 )

-Benchmark: In our internal testing, switching from raw exception propagation to structured ToolResult responses reduced retry loop incidents by 91% and cut average tokens-per-session by 23% (because the model no longer tried to parse tracebacks).
+Benchmark: In our internal testing, switching from raw exception propagation to structured ToolResult responses substantially reduced retry loop incidents and cut average tokens-per-session in our measured test harness (because the model no longer tried to parse tracebacks).

 Pattern 2: Token Budgeting